NicolasGagne/CounterRotator/README.md

 Open CounterRotator.ino with the Arduino IDE
 Install the dependency in your IDE
-Upload the file to your Arduino
+Review the Arduino code to be compatible to your particular sensors Upload the file to your Arduino
 Start rotctld use: rotctld -m 202 -r COM6 -s 115200 -T 127.0.0.1 -t 4533 -vvvvv (modified COM, IP and port as needed) Start Satdump and configure the Rotator matching the above